bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 ### Testing the model

-Now, let's see how our model predicts on some a sample image from our test set:
+Now, let's see how our model predicts on a sample image from our test set:

 ```python
 sample = test_ds[6]